jdhenshaw/SCOUSE/SCOUSE_tutorial/README.md

 The parameter 'vunit' (see SCOUSE stage 1) should be altered depending on the units.

-**NOTE** For this particular data I have used offset right ascension and declination.
-To do this, I have added the option /OFFSETS to the function 'file_read':
+*For this particular data I have used offset right ascension and declination.
+To do this, I have added the option /OFFSETS to the function 'file_read':*

   ```IDL
   image = FILE_READ( datadirectory, fitsfile, x=x_axis, y=y_axis, z=z_axis, header=HDR_DATA, /OFFSETS )
   ```

-This needs to be done for stages 1, 2, 3, 5, 6.
+*This needs to be done for stages 1, 2, 3, 5, 6.
 Depending on your data you may wish to do this as well.
 However, if you do, take a look at the file_read function as it requires a reference location (see create_offsets).
-In the tutorial data, the reference location is under 'RA' and 'DEC' in the FITS header, but this is likely to be data specific.
+In the tutorial data, the reference location is under 'RA' and 'DEC' in the FITS header, but this is likely to be data specific.*

 Main stages
 ===========